kurone-kito/japanese-law-translation/packages/jlt/docs/README.md

 The dictionary data is sourced from the
 [Japanese Law Translation Database System](https://www.japaneselawtranslation.go.jp/) and licensed under CC BY 4.0 as stated on the site.

+### Disclaimer

+The dictionary used in this project is based on official translations by the Ministry of Justice, but does not guarantee the accuracy or currency of the content.